-Some areas of the oceans also fall in the category of seasonal zones.
+Some areas of the oceans also fall into the category of seasonal zones.
 This is a particular zone that is treated as summer zone during certain months and tropical or winter zones during the other months of the year.

 (See zone chart on your ship.
 This chart will also be displayed on the bridge and in the cargo office.)

 Some example of use for these loadline marks